-The analysis model for the coprimary efficacy endpoints, sPGA 0/1 and PASI 75 (responder/nonresponder) at Week 16, will use stratified Cochran-Mantel-Haenszel (CMH) tests stratified by the stratification factors used for randomization (see Section 4.1.2) to compare the response rates of BMS-986165 6 mg QD to placebo using the Week 16 data of the FAS.
-If expected cell counts are not sufficient for each strata level, then strata levels will be combined for the analysis.
+The analysis model for the coprimary efficacy endpoints, sPGA 0/1 and PASI 75 (responder/nonresponder) at Week 16, will use stratified Cochran-Mantel-Haenszel (CMH) tests stratified by the stratification factors used for randomization (see [Section 4.1.2](#)) to compare the response rates of BMS-986165 6 mg QD to placebo using the Week 16 data of the FAS.
 The odds ratio (ratio of odds in BMS-986165 6 mg QD group to the odds in placebo group) and the corresponding 2-sided 95% confidence interval (CI) will be provided.
 Estimates of proportions and their 2-sided 95% CIs will be provided.